Rising fuel costs could change crime prevention tactics for law enforcement

 St. Lucie County Sheriff Ken Mascara said when fuel costs have spiked in the past, they have doubled-up on deputies in patrol cars.
 That has not happened yet, but Mascara said he is closely watching prices.

-Indian River County Sheriff Eric Flowers said he is “Concerned and monitoring the situation, worst-case scenario is going back to the county for a budget amendment if needed.”
+Indian River County Sheriff Eric Flowers said he is "concerned and monitoring the situation."
+He added the "worst-case scenario is going back to the county for a budget amendment if needed."

 The sheriffs said they would not let fuel costs impact their response to actual emergencies.